What Trump Misses About Energy Jobs In America

 And then it showed men working on roofs: "The hands that install roofs can also install solar panels."

-The ad was directed at a group Obama was acutely aware he had to win over — white, working class men.
+The ad was directed at a group Obama was acutely aware he had to win over — white, working-class men.
 A quarter of those same men deserted Democrats in 2016, according to a New York Times analysis, and voted either for Donald Trump or a third-party candidate.

 On Tuesday, President Trump is trying to start making good on his promises to many of those same white men — coal workers.
 The Trump administration is doing an about-face on President Obama's climate and environmental policies.
 The president signed an executive order with a goal of taking restraints off businesses and boosting the coal industry.